mgkid3310/AWESome/README.md

 and Rita.
 B747's GPWS has more familiar sounds from
 commercial airliners including altitude informers during
 landing.
 Suitable for large transport or support planes.
-F-16's Bit**ing Betty GPWS includes missile warning and
+F-16's Bitching Betty GPWS includes missile warning and
 other sound-warnings (voice informers).
 Gives basic
 warnings such as: Counter; Warning; Caution; etc., and is
 suitable for fighter planes.
 Rita is a Russian voice informer, and works similar to
-Bit**ing Betty, but speaks Russian and has fewer
+Bitching Betty, but speaks Russian and has fewer
 features(it's because that I don't speak Russian, so
 I can't find enough sound files).